federicopalma-pro/ML-API_endpoint/README.md

 # ML-API_endpoint
-Best practices for building an API endpoint for machine learning
+Best practices for dockerizing an API endpoint for machine learning